If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Wild Encounter

-The string brought up by the unused encounter type.
-Found right after the standard "Got away safely!" string.
-Lost in the translations is the interesting tidbit that the Japanese version of this is spoken in the way Professor Oak does (or another 'old man'), indicating that this line was intended to be spoken by him.
+The string brought up by the unused encounter type, and found right after the standard "Got away safely!" string.
+It's spoken as an old man would speak in the Japanese version, hinting that this line was intended for Professor Oak.

 Japanese English French German Italian Spanish